Timothy W. Hardy, Chair

-To contact Mr. Strong:
+To contact Mr. Jackson:

 Zachary Hitt is a full-time student at Louisiana Delta Community College and a resident of Winnsboro, Louisiana.
 He attended public school until second grade and was homeschooled until obtaining his GED on April 13, 2013.
 He enrolled at LDCC in 2013 in the LPN program to become a nurse.
 After receiving his CNA certification in 2015, he began to pursue a Business Degree.
 He was also elected to the National Society of Leadership and Success’s Leadership Board as the as the Social Networking Team Coordinator before advancing to serve as the President.
 As a member of Phi Theta Kappa honor society, he was nominated for the Coca-Cola All-Academic Team Scholarship.
 He has served as LDCC SGA Senator and is currently serving as SGA President since April 2017.
 He looks forward to his term as the Community College Student Representative on the LCTCS Board of Supervisors.

 Darell Richardson, a Donaldsonville native currently residing in New Orleans, is the Technical College Student Representative to the LCTCS Board of Supervisors.
 Following a few years working in the offshore environment, he decided to make a career change to a nontraditional path.
 Mr. Richardson is currently pursuing an associate degree in Process Technology at South Central Louisiana Technical College’s Reserve Campus.
 He holds a Bachelor’s Degree in Accounting from The University of New Orleans.
 He is an active member of the Prince Hall Masonic Order and volunteers at the Prince Hall District #1 Food Bank.
 He also volunteers in his home town of Donaldsonville.
 He wants to make a difference in the community, including his collegiate institution and those he represents as the SGA President of SCL Technical College.

 265 S. Foster Dr